-Students will be expected to visit galleries and exhibitions in their own time and be prepared to do much of the work at home and at extra lessons run in school.
-This is a time consuming course which requires you to work by yourself.
-This is not an easy option as the workload is heavy.
+Students will be expected to visit galleries and exhibitions in their own time and be prepared to complete work out of lessons and at extra lessons run in school.
+This course requires you to work independently.
+This is not an easy option as the workload will require work in & out of lessons.
 You must be prepared to work hard to succeed in this subject.

-Most students who do GCSE Graphics move on to do A Level Art or Graphics.
+Most students who do GCSE Graphics move on to do A Level Graphics or Art.
 They then move on to do university degrees in these subjects.
-It suits students interested in careers in Animation, Games design, Illustration, Web design, App design, Architecture, Art director, Graphic design, interior design, advertising, Fashion and Product design.
+It suits students interested in careers in Animation, Games design, Graphic design, Illustration, Web design, App design, Architecture, Art director, Interior design, Advertising, Fashion and Product design.

-Ms C Rana c.rana@preston-manor.com
+Ms S Whittaker so.whittaker@preston-manor.com